Tianbaidun0-0/Tianbai_CCA_Digital_Electronics_2020/README.md

 ![All](https://github.com/Tianbaidun0-0/Tianbai_CCA_Digital_Electronics_2020/blob/master/final/All.png)

 ## Concept
 Because of the CORONAVIRUS, people have to go out less.
-So I wanted to design a toy that friends and family member could participate in. people can paly with themselves and also invite roomates or finally member to join.
+So I wanted to design a toy that friends and family member could participate in.
+People can paly with themselves and also invite roomates or finally member to join.

 ## Components :
 Basic Parts: Bread board / Wire / Arduino Uno board.